 Anger causes: high blood pressure, increased heart rate, adrenaline, and a fight-or-flight response.
 Because anger is a biological response, it cannot be avoided.
 Based on genetics, medical conditions, and brain chemistry, it may lead to poor behavior.

-Unfortunately, unhealthy anger can lead to health complications.
+Unhealthy anger can lead to health complications.
 Anger can result in heart disease, insomnia, high blood pressure and a weak immune system.
 Furthermore, it may make concentration difficult and lead to depression and anxiety.

 Many clinicians believe that intense anger may be related to environmental challenges.
 If a child grows up watching parents have angry outbursts, they may begin to model this behavior.
 Thus, severe anger has a cyclic effect on multiple generations.